bekk/bekk-christmas/post/elm/opaque-types.md

 calendar: elm
 post_year: 2020
 post_day: 17
-title: Cleanup your records with opaque types!
+title: Achieve type safety with opaque types!
 image: https://images.unsplash.com/photo-1471086569966-db3eebc25a59?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=3150&q=80
-ingress: Do you encounter properties within your records that are *not* in the format they are supposed to be in?
-Do you want to be absolutely certain that a value represents some property in the correct way?
-Opaque types to the rescue!
+ingress: It may become tedious to always check if a value in your records is on the supposed format.
+To be absolutely certain that a value correctly represents a property in your records, we can use opaque types!
 authors:
   - Vetle Bu Solgård
 ---
-In all languages when we have some value, we expect that value to be in a certain format.
+In all languages, we might want to represent values that is easily representable by simple types like `String` and `Int`, these types does not, however, ensure that the desired values are correct.
 For example, we would expect a year to have at least four digits, or a full name to consist of a first and last name, etc.

 ```elm
 type alias Person =